Copper for crop production

 Copper deficiency symptoms vary by crops.
 Copper is relatively immobile in plants and deficiency symptoms first appear in younger plant tissues.

 In Minnesota, evidence of copper deficiency has appeared when small grains are grown on organic soils.
-Copper deficiency symptoms are characterized by a general light green to yellow color in the small grain crop.
+Symptoms appear as a general light green to yellow color in the small grain crop.
 The leaf tips die back and the tips are twisted.
-If copper deficiency is severe, growth of small grains ceases and plants die after reaching the Feekes 3.0 growth stage (tiller formation).
+If copper deficiency is severe, growth stops and plants die after reaching the Feekes 3.0 growth stage (tiller formation).
 Wheat will not produce grain in the head.
-In mature stands, copper deficiency can be visible by characteristic purplish brown patches, which are signs of melanosis.
+In mature stands, copper deficiency can be seen in purplish brown patches, which are signs of melanosis.

 In corn, deficiency first appears on new leaves as they come out of the whorl and develop a bluish green tint.
 New leaves may emerge from the whorl as spiraled.
 Necrosis may occur on older leaf-tips and edges and may die.